sktime/sktime/GOVERNANCE.rst

 Note that contributors do not own their contributions. sktime is an open-source project, and all code is contributed under `our open-source license <https://github.com/alan-turing-institute/sktime/blob/master/LICENSE>`__.
-All contributors ackwoledge that they have all the rights to the code they contribute to make it available under this license.
+All contributors acknowledge that they have all the rights to the code they contribute to make it available under this license.

 The project belongs to the sktime community, and all parts of it are